 Where: 77 Brewer Street, W1F 9ZN

 Why: Want to put your taste buds to the test?
 Make your way into Dans Le Noir, but try not to get lost, because you’ll be dining in the dark at this quirky restaurant.
 Dans Le Noir challenges the norm, and promises to change your perception of food, as you dine on its globally influenced French cuisine and wine chosen by an in-house sommelier.
 If you’re feeling very adventurous, go for the surprise menu.

 Book now: Dans Le Noir

 Why: Ballie Ballerson is the ultimate kid-ult place to hang out in the city, where you can grab a Hubba Bubba Margarita and some ‘foodie fooderson’ in the shape of a truffle honey pizza topped with emmental, scarmorza, and Parmesan.
 Once you've had your fill of food, you can jump around in a ball pit full of glowing balls all evening with friends.
 Is there a better way to relive your childhood?
 Not in our books.

 Inamo, Covent Garden and Soho

 Why: Inamo is one for the techies.
-This pan-Asian restaurant is a futuristic experience that allows you to order food and play games via an interactive table.
+This pan-Asian restaurant is a futuristic experience that allows you to order food and play games via fully touch-sensitive tables.
 You can watch your sashimi be prepared through the chef cam and play retro video games from your seat.
 The entertainment at this restaurant is top-notch and the food is on par too, with a lovely selection of sharing plates such as tender squid dumplings, miso black cod, and chicken satay on offer.